SystemsApproach/private5g/core.rst

 tunnel identifiers (for uplink traffic from each UE).
 More complex PDRs might include regular expressions for DNS names or require deep packet inspection.

+..
+Should say something about how you need a general-purpose processor to do DNS-based (and other forms of) classification.

 Because TCAM capacity is limited, and the number of unique PDRs that need to be matched in both directions is potentially in the tens of